LOCATION

 If you're bringing soap, please make sure that it is biodegradable.

 Choose products that minimize plastic and packaging.
+We have to pack out all trash, recycling and compost!

 De-Moop items before arrival by removing excess packaging, tags, bags, etc.